kalaksi/docker-ossec-log-server/README.md

 Surprisingly, _many_ community containers run unnecessarily with root privileges by default and don't provide help for dropping unneeded CAPabilities either.
 Additionally, overly complex shell scripts and unofficial base images make it harder to verify the source and keep everything up-to-date.

 To remedy the situation, these images have been written with security and simplicity in mind.
-See [Design Goals](#design-goals) further down.

 |Requirement              |Status|Details|
 |-------------------------|:----:|-------|